-You will see the Hold Until Enrichment node available in the Node Bar in the node menu under the Track & Report section.
-Drag a Hold Until Enrichment node into your active graph to begin configuring your criteria.
+You will see the Hold Until node available in the Node Bar in the node menu under the Track & Report section.
+Drag a Hold Until node into your active flow to begin configuring your Hold Until criteria.

 Setting your Trigger Rules

-Define the enrichment criteria that would trigger a record to exit the Hold Until Enrichment node.
-When a record enters the node, the Trigger Rules and Expiration Time will evaluate the record.
-If the record already meets the enrichment conditions set in your rules, the record will immediately exit the node and any SLA tracking will be marked as “Met”.
+Define the rules that would trigger a record to exit the Hold Until Node.
+When a record enters the node, the Rules and Expiration Time will evaluate the record.
+If the record already meets the conditions set in your rules, the record will immediately exit the node and any SLA tracking will be marked as “Met”.

-If a record does not meet any enrichment conditions when entering the node, the Expiration Time (configured later) will begin to count down.
-If the record meets a enrichment condition before the time expires the record will be immediately routed through the edge of the rule it satisfies.
+If a record does not meet the conditions when entering the node, the Expiration Time will begin to count down.
+If the record meets the condition before the time expires the record will be immediately routed through the edge of the rule it satisfies.

-Please Note: that a record can only be subject to one Hold Until or Hold Until Enrichment node at any given moment.
+Please Note: that a record can only be subject to one Hold Until node at any given moment.

 Setting an Expiration Time

-Under the Expiration Time section of the Hold Until Enrichment node, pick a time frame using the dropdowns.
+Under the Expiration Time section of the Hold Until Node, pick a time frame using the dropdowns.
 LeanData will follow this edge if no other rules are met within the expiration time.
 Currently, the default is 5 minutes with a max of 180 days as the longest time frame.